gdlc/STAT_COMP/HANDOUTS/CROSSVALIDATION.md

-## Quantifvying prediction accuracy and model comparison using cross-validation
+## Quantifying prediction accuracy and model comparison using cross-validation

 So far we have focused mostly on statistical inference (hypothesis testing, estimates, and confidence intervals).
 In this entry, we will focus on quantifying the ability of a model to predict data that was not used to fit the model (i.e., out-of-sample prediction accuracy).